IX-afk/documentation/content/en/profiler/enabling/go.md

 **Note**: By default, only the CPU and Heap profiles are enabled.
 Use [profiler.WithProfileTypes][11] to enable additional [profile types][12].

+If you have automatically instrumented your application with Orchestrion (TODO: link?), the continuous profiler code will already be added to your application.
+Enable the profiler at run time by setting the environment variable `DD_PROFILING_ENABLED=true`.

 ## Configuration

 You can set profiler parameters in code with these functions: